adagiox/ft_printf/README.md

 The format string is specified as follows:
 <p><code>%[flags][width][.precision][length]type</code></p>

-followed by a variable list of arguments to be printed to the standard output.
+and is followed by a variable list of arguments to be printed to the standard output.

+ft_printf is implemented very similar to glibc's implementation by calling ft_vprintf.

 ft_printf handles: